All Products

 Important

-If you reset a simple application server by replacing its image with a custom image that contains a data disk, make sure that no business dependency exists between the original system disk and the data disk or no issues occur when an operation is performed from the new system disk to the new data disk.
-For example, if the original system disk reads data from and writes data to the data disk, exceptions may occur when the new system disk reads data from and writes data to the new data disk.
+If you reset using a custom image that contains a data disk, make sure no business dependency exists between the original system disk and the data disk.
+Operations from the new system disk to the new data disk may cause exceptions.

-• The custom image must reside in the same region as the current server.
+• The image must be in the same region as the server.

-If you want to restore the original data after you reset a simple application server, you can use a custom image that was created before you reset the server to create a new server.
+To restore data after a reset, use a custom image created before the reset to create a new server.

 Procedure